For development professionals

 A score of 33 out of 100.
 The inflation signal alone scored 10.
 Consumer confidence dropped to recessionary levels.
 The segment picture was critical: major donors scored 52, mass market donors scored 21.
 The model flagged a bifurcated environment before it showed up in any benchmark report.

 Shift acquisition spend toward major donor cultivation.
 Proactively offer recurring donors a pause option before they cancel.
-Delay mid-level upgrade asks until confidence signals recover.
+Hold mid-level upgrade asks until confidence signals recover.

 Giving USA confirmed it in 2023: total charitable giving fell 3.4% in real terms.
 Small donor participation declined across broad-based programs.
 Organizations that had protected their recurring base outperformed those that stayed the course.